-- The Monday after the written claim for a DHP is received. - The date on which entitlement to Housing/Universal Credit commenced (where the application is received within one calendar month of a claim for Housing/Universal Credit being decided), whichever is the earlier or most appropriate.
+The Monday after the written claim for a DHP is received or

-A DHP can only be made for an existing Housing Benefit/Universal Credit award and cannot be paid for any other time.
+The date on which entitlement to Housing/Universal Credit housing allowance commenced.

-- The minimum period of an award will be one week. - For prioritised cases awards may be made for up to 52 weeks. - Awards may be made on a sliding scale to assist with budgeting and to avoid "cliff edge" reduction in income when the DHP ends. - DHPs may be for the whole rend shortfall or part of that amount and it is not unreasonable to ask the applicant to help pay a proportion of their shortfall in rent themselves. - Reasonable requests for a backdated award will be considered but will usually be limited to the current financial year. - Priority may be given to those most adversely affected by Welfare Reform
+A DHP can only be paid where there is an underlying entitlement to Housing Benefit/Universal Credit housing allowance and cannot be paid at any other time.

-- Priority may be given to those who actively show engagement with other agencies (e.g. such as Housing) who can demonstrate that they are taking reasonable steps to improve their circumstances. - DHPs are not restricted to shortfalls in rent.
+- The minimum period of an award will be one week - For prioritised cases awards may be made for up to 52 weeks - Awards may be made on a sliding scale to assist with budgeting and to avoid "cliff edge" reduction in income when the DHP ends - DHPs may be for the whole rent shortfall or part of that amount and it is not unreasonable to ask the applicant to help pay a proportion of their shortfall in rent themselves - Reasonable requests for a backdated award will be considered but will usually be limited to the current financial year - Priority may be given to those most adversely affected by Welfare Reform - Priority may be given to those who actively show engagement with other agencies (e.g. such as Housing Advice Team) who can demonstrate that they are taking reasonable steps to improve their circumstances - DHPs are not restricted to shortfalls in rent.
 A DHP award can be made to support an applicant move to more appropriate accommodation that meets their financial circumstances and can include rent in advance, deposits, removal costs and minor works to a new property to make it tenant ready (e.g. fitting a new carpet/curtains).